autonity/afp-sdk/README.md

 By default the SDK communicates with the AFP Clearing System contracts on Autonity Mainnet, and the AutEx Exchange.
-Connection parameters can be overridden with the following environment variables:
+Connection parameters can be specified via `AFP` constructor arguments; defaults values can also be overridden in the following environment variables:

 ```sh
 AFP_EXCHANGE_URL=